backpackcod3r/IttyChat/README.md

 Running the Server
 ------------------

-Just run with node.js and CoffeeScript as follows:
+It's easiest to use `npm` to run the server.
+First install dependencies with:

+    % npm install -g coffee-script
+    % npm install

+Then run the server.
+By default, this will listen on all interfaces, on the default port, 8888:

+    % npm start

+If you'd prefer to launch the server manually, use the command:

-    % coffee server.coffee 3000
+    % coffee ittychat.coffee 3000

 This will start the server listening on port 3000.

 If you want to limit the server to listening only on localhost, use the `-l` argument:

-    % coffee server.coffee -l 3000
+    % coffee ittychat.coffee -l 3000

 This is useful for debugging, kicking the tires, etc.

-Logging is written to STDOUT, so you'll want to redirect to a log file if you're interested in saving it
+Logs are stored in the directory `logs`.

 Using the Chat
 --------------